cjmach/pstconv/README.md

 # pstconv

-A java command line tool to convert proprietary Microsoft Outlook OST/PST files to EML or MBOX format.
+A java command line tool to convert proprietary Microsoft Outlook OST/PST files to EML or MBOX format, even if the file is password protected.
 OST/PST content is parsed and extracted with [java-libpst](https://github.com/rjohnsondev/java-libpst) library.

 # Requirements

-- Java Runtime Environment 11
+- Java Runtime Environment 8

 # Usage